neurodebian/neurodebian/sandbox/survey.rst

 ---------------------------------------

-The following questions are about a managed environment of scientific software that is provided to you to carry out computing and data analysis related research activities.
+The following questions are about a managed environment of scientific software that is provided to you to carry out computing and data analysis.
 Such an environment is typically managed by **dedicated IT staff**, and **you don't have permissions to install arbitrary software**.
 This environment may be shared by many researchers in a lab, a whole research institution, or even be publicly accessible.
 If you have access to multiple environments of this kind, please describe the one that offers most support for your particular research purposes.

 .. raw:: html